UW Clinical Hematology and Transfusion Medicine Research Career Development Program (K12)

 Timing of Application Process

 An important component of this application will be your personal interview with K12 faculty members.
-Interviews will be conducted in December.
+Interviews will be conducted in late September to early October 2016.

-The selection committee intends to notify applicants of funding decisions by December 17, 2012.
-The K12 fellowship will begin between January 1, 2013 and July 1, 2013, and funds will be available for 2 years.
+The selection committee intends to notify applicants of funding decisions by late October 2016.
+The K12 fellowship will begin between January 1, 2017 and May 31, 2017.
+Funds will be available for 1 year's support.